storacha/w3up/packages/w3up-client/README.md

 const space = await client.createSpace('my-awesome-space', { account })
 ```

-Alternatively, you can use the w3cli command [`w3 space create`](https://github.com/storacha/w3cli#w3-space-create-name).
+Alternatively, you can use the CLI command [`storacha space create`](https://github.com/storacha/upload-service/tree/main/packages/cli#storacha-space-create-name).

 The `name` parameter is optional.
 If provided, it will be stored in your client's local state store and can be used to provide a friendly name for user interfaces.